 Anchorage systems that do not rely on the formation of a ductile yield mechanism under design loads shall be designed with sufficient strength to remain elastic in the seismic design situation.

-If the horizontal vibration periods of the component and the structure are known, the procedure of prEN 1998-1-2:2022, 7.2, should be applied.
+If the horizontal vibration periods of the component and the structure are known, the procedure of EN 1998-1-2:—3, 7.2, should be applied.
 In addition, the requirements of (3) should be used when determining qan', while the considerations of (4) may be used for determining Γ1 and qD'.

 If the horizontal vibration period of the component and anchorage system is unknown, but the horizontal vibration period of the structure is known, then the seismic action effects to be applied to the component along each horizontal direction may be determined by applying to them a horizontal force Fan using Formula (9.1).